loathingKernel/KnR2E/ex1-23/README.md

 Variant `ex1-23_a` works using these rules.
 As such, the output will not be just comment removal, it will also contain trigraph replacement and line splicing.

-Variant `ex1-23_b` doesn't do line splicing and also reverts trigraph sequence replacement.
+Variant `ex1-23_b` does not do line splicing and also reverts trigraph sequence replacement.

 In my opinion variant `a` is more correct and cleaner.
-The code is more compact and doesn't have to deal with too many cases.
+The code is more compact and does not have to deal with too many cases.
 Variant `b` has too many moving parts for what it does and was kind of beaten with a hammer to work.

 That being said, in the same tests their output was equivalent with the